swagger-api/swagger-ui/README.md

 url | The url pointing to `swagger.json` (Swagger 2.0) or the resource listing (earlier versions) as per [Swagger Spec](https://github.com/swagger-api/swagger-spec/). spec | A JSON object describing the Swagger specification.
 When used, the `url` parameter will not be parsed.
 This is useful for testing manually-generated specifications without hosting them.
 Works for Swagger 2.0 specs only. validatorUrl | By default, Swagger-UI attempts to validate specs against swagger.io's online validator.
 You can use this parameter to set a different validator URL, for example for locally deployed validators ([Validator Badge](https://github.com/swagger-api/validator-badge)).
 Setting it to `null` will disable validation.
-This parameter is relevant for Swagger 2.0 specs only. dom_id parameter | The id of a dom element inside which SwaggerUi will put the user interface for swagger. booleanValues | SwaggerUI renders boolean data types as a dropdown.
+This parameter is relevant for Swagger 2.0 specs only. dom_id | The id of a dom element inside which SwaggerUi will put the user interface for swagger. booleanValues | SwaggerUI renders boolean data types as a dropdown.
 By default it provides a 'true' and 'false' string as the possible choices.
 You can use this parameter to change the values in dropdown to be something else, for example 0 and 1 by setting booleanValues to new Array(0, 1). docExpansion | Controls how the API listing is displayed.
 It can be set to 'none' (default), 'list' (shows operations for each resource), or 'full' (fully expanded: shows operations and their details). sorter | Apply a sort to the API list.
 It can be 'alpha' (sort paths alphanumerically) or 'method' (sort operations by HTTP method).
 Default is the order returned by the server unchanged.